PLM for regulatory compliance: how manufacturers meet industry standards

 Compliance challenges in modern industry

 The complexity and extent of regulatory requirements continue to grow.
-Manufacturers must deal with a variety of standards such as ISO certifications, the EN, AS and EASA standards for aeronautics, The IATF for the automobile, or even the directives MDR and FDA for medical devices.
+Manufacturers must deal with a variety of standards such as ISO certification, the EN, AS and EASA standards for aeronautics, The IATF for the automobile, or even the directives MDR and FDA for medical devices.
 In this context, compliance is no longer an option, but a strategic necessity.

 In addition, there are specific OEM requirements : detailed documentation package, rigorous quality control and complete traceability of product life cycle data.
 Even the smallest breach can have serious repercussions: financial penalties, product recalls, reputational damage, or business interruptions.